ceyanesb/ceyanesb/README.md

 ## About Me

-Senior Software Engineer with 7+ years building production mobile and web applications.
-I specialize in **React Native** and **full stack TypeScript**, with deep experience taking products from 0→1 and leading platform migrations at scale.
+Senior Software Engineer with 8+ years building production web and mobile products.
+I specialize in **full stack TypeScript** and **React Native**, with deep experience taking products from 0→1 and leading platform migrations at scale.

 Currently at **Firstleaf**, where I led a full mobile platform migration to Shopify — reducing app load time by 90% and bundle size by 65%.
 Previously at **Standard AI** as sole mobile developer, shipping checkout-free shopping apps deployed across Circle K locations, sports venues, and university campuses.